-A Pure CSS background image as slideshow solution with 2 examples
+A Pure CSS background image as slideshow solution

 Using CSS background images as slide show with Ken Burns effect